 "Scoring policies that provide clarification where ambiguities exist in first.org guidelines."

 "Decision-making flowcharts that assist with scoring common vulnerabilities."

 Moreover, the customer has the possibility to create within Black Duck some "policy rules."
 These serve as a guide for her to define the specific conditions she wants to flag when there are particular vulnerabilities in certain apps.
 With all this, it is expected that the customer will have enough relevant information for the optimization of the remediation efforts.

-If you want to know more about it, we invite you to contact us.
+If you want to know more about it, and how we check vulnerabilities in your software's open-source dependencies while you develop, helping you implement DevSecOps, we invite you to contact us.

 You might be interested in the following related posts.

 There's not an only way but here's a good one